egonw/OpenPaleo/README.md

 ## Limitations

-The journal selection choice explicitly excludes multi-disciplinary Open Access journals such as PeerJ, PLOS ONE, and Scientific Reports, which palaeontologists also frequently publish in.
+The journal selection choice explicitly excludes some multi-disciplinary Open Access journals such as PeerJ and Scientific Reports, which palaeontologists also frequently publish in.

-.